mediamonks/fast-image-sequence/README.md

 ### sources[index:number].setMaxCachedImages(maxCache: number, onProgress?: (progress: number) => void): Promise<void>

-This method sets the number of images that should be preloaded and cached in memory for a input source and returns a Promise that resolves when all these images are preloaded and cached.
+This method sets the number of images that should be preloaded and cached in memory for an input source and returns a Promise that resolves when all these images are preloaded and cached.

 ```typescript